 This bill’s provisions were incorporated into LB 432.

 LB 83 (Flood)—Support: Updates the Open Meetings Act to provide for new virtual conferencing technologies and to increase the availability of such technologies during emergencies.
 In a typical year, half of the public meetings of a given public body may be held virtually.
 Under an emergency declaration, this bill removes that limitation.

-A hearing was held Feb.
-17. The Center testified in support, arguing that rural areas in particular stand in need of this bill, which will provide food access to working families, without punishing success in earning higher wages.
-The bill passed Select File on a voice vote, with the addition of AM 1082, which set a hard sunset on the bill of Sept.
-30, 2023, and expressed the intent of the legislature to fund any administrative costs involved with monies from the American Rescue Plan, and with AM 1196, which requires SNAP beneficiaries affected by this bill to be referred to the Department of Labor’s SNAP Next Step Program for enrollment, if that program is available in their county.
+AM 1082 was added, which set a hard sunset on the bill of Sept.30, 2023 and expressed the intent of the Legislature to fund any administrative costs involved with monies from the American Rescue Plan was added, along with AM 1196, which requires SNAP beneficiaries affected by this bill to be referred to the Department of Labor’s SNAP Next Step Program for enrollment, if that program is available in their county.

 LB 396 (Brandt)—Support: Creates the Farm to School Program.
 This bill will establish a permanent position in the state Department of Education to coordinate a statewide program for the promotion of farm to school arrangements in Nebraska.
 Farm to school is a program through which school districts procure ingredients for student meals from local farmers, usually integrated with an educational element that teaches children about agriculture and where their food comes from.

 This bill became law May 25.

 LB 132 (DeBoer)—Support: Creates the School Financing Review Commission within the Department of Education to bring together administrators, financial experts, members of the public, and education officials to study better ways to finance public education in the state.